Javaria-Ahmad/TableauCustomerSegmentationDashboard/README.md

 ---

 ## Tableau Storytelling
-A Tableau story depicting all the above analyses is created across customers in various regions and their segmnetation per region based on age, gender, balance, and job classification.
+A Tableau story depicting all the above analyses is created across customers in various regions and their segmentation per region based on age, gender, balance, and job classification.

 ---